google/capillary/demo/README.md

 # Capillary Demo

-This demo shows how to use Capillary SDK to send end-to-end (E2E) encrypted messages from an application server to Android clients over [Firebase cloud messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM).
+This demo shows how to use the Capillary library to send end-to-end (E2E) encrypted messages from an application server to Android clients over [Firebase cloud messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM).
 The application server is implemented as a java [gRPC](https://grpc.io/) server.
 The demo supports all android versions starting from [KitKat 4.4](https://www.android.com/versions/kit-kat-4-4/)